owncloud/docs/docs/build-the-docs.md

 * Before you start changing, run `npm install` to have the dependencies updated.

-* Depending on what you are developing on, either run: `npm antora-dev-local` or `npm antora-dev-bundle` from the repo you want to build from which will use the formerly created `site-dev.yml`.
+* Depending on what you are developing on, either run: `npm run antora-dev-local` or `npm run antora-dev-bundle` from the repo you want to build from which will use the formerly created `site-dev.yml`.

 * Finally, run `npm serve` to see the result of the build.